Puberty is when a child matures into an adult capable of sexual reproduction. Your body goes through lots of changes that happen slowly over time.

 The swelling is caused by hormones that are released during puberty.
 The swelling goes away with time.
 If the swelling doesn’t go away within a year or you are worried, you should see your healthcare provider.

 Most guys have a lot of emotional ups and downs during puberty.
 You may find that you feel sad or angry and don’t know why.
-You may feel bad one moment and happy one minute later.
+You’re feeling bad one moment and happy one minute later.

 You might feel worried about what other kids think about you.
 And you may feel like you don’t want to be as close to your parents as you used to be.